The 2024 finalists for this special award are schools that have created visits and experiences that are brilliant, powerful and exciting.

 Over the years we have had a fantastic and diverse range of trips and once again, our 2024 shortlist demonstrates what learning outside the classroom can achieve.

-The finalists will all be at the School Travel Awards ceremony in London on Friday 29th November as our guests, when the winner will be announced.
-Not only will they get the trophy and acclaim, but a cool £2,000 to spend on a future educational visit.
+The finalists were at the School Travel Awards ceremony in London on Friday 29th November as our guests, where the winner was announced as Carisbrooke College for their Year 10/11 trip to Vietnam, who have now received £2,000 to spend on a future educational visit.

 The finalists for the ‘My Best School Trip’ Award 2024